Financial success is inevitable (yes, inevitable) when you fully commit to two things: learning and taking relentless action.

 There are tools available to teach yourself everything you need to know about building wealth and financial success.
 You can literally start right now.
 Committing a few hours each week to learn about money can totally transform your family’s financial future.

 Through books, you can learn from some of the best financial minds IN THE WORLD.
 The direction of my life and my finances were changed by a single book.

 That book was Harv Eker’s Secrets of The Millionaire Mind.
 I regularly referred back to this game-changing book and the lessons that I took from it.
 I would say it is the one thing that has changed my outlook the most, and my results!

-Those who have been around The Investors Way blog or Facebook page for a while will know I’m also a huge fan of Warren Buffett’s investment philosophies and his books.
-A few I’ll mention in particular; Invest Like A Billionaire and The Warren Buffett Way.
+If you have been around The Investor’s Way blog or Facebook page for a while you will know I’m also a huge fan of Warren Buffett’s investment philosophies and his books.
+A couple I’ll mention in particular; Warren Buffett Speaks and The Warren Buffett Way.

 Podcasts, blogs, and articles